Written by Jonathan Richter

 - Your business process changes, so you need to spend money to reconfigure your CRM or hire someone to do so

-So if you’re a business owner with 10 or more employees and are thinking about developing your own custom CRM to fit your unique business process, give Winnona Partners a call today.
+So if you’re a business owner with 10 or more employees and are thinking about developing your own custom CRM to fit your unique business process, schedule your free CRM consultation call with Winnona Partners today.
 The short-term development investment is worth it in the long run.

 Do you use a general purpose CRM?
 If so, are there other pricing metrics you’d like to share?
 Please leave a comment and let me know!